-lome Financial Services Firm S earch EPF Search Search Individuals Search Payment Services Firm Search CIS
+arch EPF Search Search [Individuals Search] Payment Services Firm Search [Cl

-Basic details for:

-597069 - Abana, Lda.
+Basic details for: 97069 - Abana, Lda.

 Current status: EEA Authorised

 Effective Date: 12/03/2013

-Tled Agent:

-Undertakes Insurance Mediation:
+Tied Agent: Undertakos Insurance Mediation:

 Registered under Money Laundering Regulations:

 Address: The address shown is the firm's principal place of business.
 If the firm is a company, this address may be the same as its registered office but it does not have to be.
 A company's registered office can be found by contacting Companies House.
 Praceta do Sol Nascente, No 39 Alcabiddeche 2645 087

 Phone: Fax: Email: Website:

 Notices:

-Other information: Consumers considering or currently doing business with passported EEA firms ('EEA Authorised'), may wish to ask for further information from the firm or its UK branch about its complaints and compensation arrangements.
+Other information: Consumers considering or currently doing business with passported EEA firms ("EEA Authorised"), may wish to ask for further information from the firm or its UK branch about its complaints and compensation arrangements.
 This is because the position may differ compared to a UK authorised firm.

-The third-party report on the Register, provided by Westerby during the investigation of the complaint which was the subject of the published decision, is helpful to discussions about the format of the Register at the time of Mr B's SIPP application.
+The third-party report on the Register, provided by Westerby during the investigation of the complaint which was the subject of the published decision, is helpful to discussions about the format of the Register at the time of Mr H's SIPP application.
 The report included the following screenshot of the archived Register for Abana (dated 24 July 2013):

 Each of the red titles at the top of the entry for Abana (Regulators, Basic details, Contact for complaints, Disciplinary History and so on) is a hyperlink to another page of Abana's entry on the Register.
 So, this screenshot shows that Abana's 2013 entry on the Register would have included, amongst other things, both "Permission" and "Passports" pages.
-And it's reasonable to conclude from the above screenshot that the format of the Register, in or around the time Mr B's SIPP application was submitted to Westerby in 2013, included pages which provided information in relation to both a firm's passport details and in relation to a firm's permissions.
+And it's reasonable to conclude from the above screenshot that the format of the Register, in or around the time Mr H's SIPP application was submitted to Westerby in 2014, included pages which provided information in relation to both a firm's passport details and in relation to a firm's permissions.